The Warning Behind the Blessing — Modern Paraphrase | fresh.bible

 But then came the pivot:

-"As for you — if you walk before me the way your walked, with and uprightness, doing everything I've commanded and keeping my statutes and my rules, then I will establish your royal throne over Israel forever.
-Just as I promised : 'You will never lack a man on the throne of Israel.'"
+"As for you — if you walk before me the way your father David walked, with integrity and uprightness, doing everything I've commanded and keeping my statutes and my rules, then I will establish your royal throne over Israel forever.
+Just as I promised David: 'You will never lack a man on the throne of Israel.'"

 And then the other side: